klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 ### Governance by Trusted Entities <a id="governance-by-trusted-entities"></a>

-- The initial development and use of Klaytn is backed by Kakao, the messaging giant in Korea.
-Trusted entities, global listed enterprises that manage the business of hundreds of thousands to billions of dollars, operate Klaytn node and participate in decision making for the development of Klaytn.
+- At its initial phase, trusted entities, global listed enterprises that manage the business of hundreds of thousands to billions of dollars, operate Klaytn node and participate in decision making for the development of Klaytn.